arvidn/libtorrent/trunk/docs/dht_store.rst

 have the same semantics as in its ``get_peers`` response.
 It should also include a write token, ``token``, with the same semantics as int ``get_peers``.
 The write token MAY be tied specifically to the key which ``get`` requested. i.e. the ``token`` can only be used to store values under that one key.
+It may also be tied to the node ID and IP address of the requesting node.

 The ``id`` field in these messages has the same semantics as the standard DHT messages, i.e. the node ID of the node sending the message, to maintain the structure of the DHT